 Got 15 minutes?
 Because that’s all the prep time you’ll need to get my Copycat Cracker Barrel Hash Brown Casserole recipe ready for the oven!
 Serve this casserole full of cheesy, carb-filled goodness with breakfast or as the perfect side dish for dinner.

-If you’ve ever eaten at a Cracker Barrel restaurant, you’ve probably had their Hash Brown Casserole.
+If you’ve ever eaten at a Cracker Barrel restaurant, you’ve probably had their hash brown casserole.
 It’s possibly the most popular item on their menu.
 People crave it.
 And I’m giving you my copycat recipe so you won’t have to leave home just to satisfy that craving!

 This hot, bubbly, cheesy hashbrown casserole is not only perfect for breakfast, it’s a great side dish for dinner or to take to potlucks.
 I like to serve it with everything from barbecued ribs to meatloaf to chicken tenders.
 And it goes without saying that it makes a fantastic meal when paired with fried chicken, pork chops, or old-fashioned salisbury steaks.

 This copycat recipe for Cracker Barrel Hash Brown Casserole is so good you may even find that you prefer it to the original!
+Serve the casserole alongside Alpine Eggs and Cinnamon Raisin Biscuits for a complete brunch plate.

-Why You’ll Love This Recipe
+What You’ll Like About This Recipe

 - This is true comfort food!